sudhanshu-sri/test-app/README.md

 # test-app

+## Project Description

+`test-app` currently appears to be a repository wrapper for a packaged application artifact (`test-app.zip`) rather than a fully expanded source codebase.
+Based on the visible repository contents, the app’s internal implementation, runtime framework, and dependencies cannot be verified directly from the repo root.

+In its current form, this repository functions as a distributable container for the archive.
+To understand the actual application behavior, you will need to extract `test-app.zip` locally and inspect the files inside the archive.

 ## Project Overview

-This repository currently contains a single packaged artifact, `test-app.zip`, rather than an expanded source tree.
-Because the archive is binary and the repository does not expose its internal files in text form, the app’s runtime purpose, framework, dependencies, and architecture cannot be reliably determined from the visible repository contents alone.

-At the moment, this repo is best understood as a delivery container for a prebuilt or bundled application archive.
-If the ZIP is extracted locally, you should expect the actual application source, configuration, and run instructions to be found inside the archive itself.
+This repository provides:

+- A single downloadable application archive
+- Git-based version control for the packaged deliverable
+- A placeholder README describing the current repository state

+Because no application source files are exposed at the top level, the project type (web app, API, CLI, etc.) cannot be confirmed from the repository snapshot alone.

-## Features
+## Key Features

-Based on the visible repository contents, the following can be confirmed:

-- Stores a distributable application archive in version control
+- Stores the application as a ZIP archive
+- Keeps the GitHub repository lightweight and easy to clone
-- Keeps the project in a single downloadable artifact (`test-app.zip`)
+- Supports local extraction and inspection of the bundled project
-- Can be cloned and inspected like any other GitHub repository
+- Can be expanded into a normal source-based repository later
-- Is ready for expansion into a full source-based project once the archive contents are unpacked and published

-> Note: No source files, dependency manifests, or application entry points are visible in the repository snapshot, so feature-level implementation details cannot be verified yet.
+> Note: Feature-level details of the actual application are not visible until the archive contents are extracted.

-## Technologies Used
+## Technology Stack

-The repository snapshot does not expose any text-based source files, so the actual technologies used by the application cannot be confirmed.

-### Detected from repository contents
+The visible repository contents only confirm the following technologies:

-- Git / GitHub for version control and distribution
+- **Git / GitHub** for source control and distribution
-- ZIP archive packaging for the application payload
+- **ZIP packaging** for the bundled application payload

-### Not currently detectable
+Not enough information is available to confirm:

 - Programming language
 - Frameworks or libraries
-- Build tool or package manager
+- Package manager or build tool
-- Database or backend runtime
+- Database or persistence layer
-- Frontend stack
+- Runtime or hosting environment

-If you extract `test-app.zip` and publish the source files, this section should be updated with the real stack details.
+If the extracted archive contains source files and manifests, update this section with the real stack.

 ## Setup Instructions

 ### Prerequisites

 - Git
-- A local machine with a terminal
+- A terminal or command prompt
-- A ZIP extraction tool (`unzip`, 7-Zip, Finder, Explorer, etc.)
+- A ZIP extraction tool such as `unzip`, 7-Zip, Finder, or Explorer

 ### Clone the repository